semaphoreci/docs/docs/account-management/billing-faq.md

 # Billing FAQ

-## Can I try out Semaphore without connecting my credit card
+## Can I try out Semaphore without giving my credit card info?

 You can try out Semaphore by creating a new **trial** organization.
 The trial period lasts for 14 days.
 During the trial period, you can use all features available on the [Startup plan](/account-management/startup-plan/).

-After your trial expires your pipelines will be blocked until you connect your credit card.
+After your trial expires your pipelines will be blocked until you add your credit card info.

 If you would like to extend your trial or upgrade to the Scaleup plan once the trial ends, please reach out to [customersuccess@semaphoreci.com](mailto:customersuccess@semaphoreci.com).

-## How can I track my spending
+## How can I track my spending?

-Get insights about your spending, and past invoices and update your plan on the **Plans & Billing** page within the app.
+You can get insights about your spending, past invoices, and update your plan on the **Plans & Billing** page within the app.
-To access the page:
+To access this page, do the following:

-1. Click on the initials of your organization in the top right corner of the page
+1. Click on the initials of your organization on the top right corner of the page
 2. Choose **Plans & Billing** in the dropdown menu

-## How to set up budget alerts
+## How can I set up budget alerts?

 An organization's [Owner](https://docs.semaphoreci.com/account-management/permission-levels/#owner) and [Admins](https://docs.semaphoreci.com/account-management/permission-levels/#admins) can set up budget alerts.
-An email notification will be sent to the organization owner's email address when you have spent 50%, 90%, and 100% of your budget, within a given month's spending.
-However, please note that **pipelines won't be disabled if you go over budget**.
+An email notification will be sent to the organization owner/admin's email address(es) when you have spent 50%, 90%, and 100% of your budget within a given month's spending.
+Please note, however, that **pipelines won't be disabled if you go over budget**.

-You can set a budget alert in the following way:
+You can set up a budget alert in the following way:

-1. Click on the initials of your organization in the top right corner of the page
+1. Click on the initials of your organization on the top right corner of the page
-2. Choose **Plans & Billing** in the dropdown menu
+2. Choose **Plans & Billing** from the dropdown menu
 3. Click on **Set…** next to the Spending budget limits under the **Payment details** section.
 4. Enter your budget and click on the **Save budget** button

 You can change or remove any budget you set at any time.

-## How can I change my credit card information
+## How can I change my payment information?

-In order to change your credit card/PayPal information, you can follow these steps:
+In order to change your credit card/PayPal information, follow these steps:

-1. Click on the initials of your organization in the top right corner of the page
+1. Click on the initials of your organization on the top right corner of the page
-2. Choose **Plans & Billing** in the dropdown menu
+2. Choose **Plans & Billing** from the dropdown menu
-3. On the **Overview** tab click on the **Update ↗** under the **Payment details** section
+3. On the **Overview** tab select **Update ↗** under the **Payment details** section
 4. Open the **Subscriptions** tab
 5. Click the **Manage button** and then select **Update payment method**

-## How can I change my billing information
+## How can I change my billing information?

 If you want to change the recipient name, company name, address, phone number, billing email, VAT ID, or country on the invoice, please contact us at [support@semaphoreci.com](mailto:support@semaphoreci.com).

-## How can I change the VAT number
+## How can I change VAT number?

-After a subscription has been purchased, it is not possible to add or change VAT number (VAT ID) from the UI.
+After a subscription has been purchased, it is not possible for users to add or change VAT number (VAT ID) from the UI.
 If you wish to change the VAT number associated with your subscription, please reach out to [support@semaphoreci.com](mailto:support@semaphoreci.com), with the VAT number you want to add and we will gladly make it happen.

-## Will I get an invoice
+## Will I get an invoice?

 You will receive an invoice for your organization at the end of each billing period.
-This invoice will be sent to the email address you entered when you added your payment info.
+This invoice will be sent to the email address that was entered when payment info was added.

 You can also find your invoices at the bottom of the Billing page within the app.

-## What's your refund policy
+## What is your refund policy?

 Apart from cases of extended downtime (multiple hours in a day, or multiple days in a month), we do not offer refunds.
 We will, however, consider requests for refunds in